-This is not the fist time I made jackfruit, but this time I got it perfect!
+This is not the first time I made jackfruit, but this time I got it perfect!
 Not that it didn’t taste good before.
-For example JACKFRUIT FAJITAS were really delicious!
-However, I was struggling little with the process, especially while trying to get the texture right.
+For example, JACKFRUIT FAJITAS were really delicious!
+However, I was struggling a little with the process, especially while trying to get the texture right.
 Well, it turned out that what works for me the best is the Pastry Cutter.

-By the way, have you make jackfruit before?
-If yes, let me know what is your secret and also what side dish do you like it with.
-I personalty absolutely love oven baked sweet potato fries.
+By the way, have you made jackfruit before?
+If yes, let me know what is your secret and also what side dish you like it with.
+I personally absolutely love oven-baked sweet potato fries.
 They go super well with the BBQ flavor.
 Also, I made it on bagels instead of buns because they didn’t have multigrain buns in our supermarket.
-I liked it a lot, but you can use what ever pleases you.
+I liked it a lot, but you can use whatever pleases you.

 - 2 cans of jackfruit 540ml each

 - 2 tbsp grape seed oil (or oil of your choice) you may add more if needed

 - Homemade BBQ sauce 1 cup you may add more if needed

 - Rinse the canned jackfruit, mix in a bowl with 1 cup of BBQ sauce, cover with lid or plastic wrap and place into a refrigerator for at least 1 hour.

 - In the meantime, dice the onion and mince the garlic.

 - Heat up about 2 tbsp of oil and sauté the onion for a second or two, add the garlic and mix well for few more seconds until translucent.

 - Reduce the heat, cover with lid, and let it simmer for 10min.